Hindia/APPDEV/README.md

 This project will turn a raspberry pi 3 into an acoustic sensor.

-Table of content
+Table of contents

 1. Configuration instruction
 2. Installation instruction
 3. operating instruction
 4. list of project files
 ------------------------------------------

-1.Configuration
+1.CONFIGURATION

 This section contains two parts:hardware and software configuration

-1.1 Hardware configuration
+1.1 HARDWARE CONFIGURATION

 A project done using raspberry pi.
 It is recommended an older version of pi is used, corresponding configuration might be changed.